LibertyGlobal-CoderDojo/coderdojo-minecraft-server/README.md

 - Set `spawn-npcs` to `false`
 - Set `generate-structures` to `false`
 - Click `save`
-- Reset the world as described below so that any previoulsy generated non flat world is discarded
+- Reset the world as described below so that any previously generated non flat world is discarded

 ## Installing the Scriptcraft plugin